Securing Your Backend: 7 Essential Strategies for Cybersecurity in 2026

 • Password Hashing: Always hash passwords (e.g., with Argon2 or bcrypt) before storing them.
 Never store plaintext passwords.

-4. Secure API Design and Management: REST and GraphQL
+4. Designing Secure APIs: REST and GraphQL

 APIs are the direct interface to your backend services and a primary attack surface.
 Secure design principles for both REST and GraphQL APIs are non-negotiable in 2026.

-Technical Deep Dive:
+Technical Deep Dive: REST and GraphQL Security Measures

 • Input Validation & Schema Enforcement: Validate all incoming data against a defined schema (e.g., OpenAPI for REST, GraphQL Schema for GraphQL).
 Reject malformed requests early.
 This prevents injection, buffer overflows, and other data manipulation attacks.